jolibrain/libvnn/README.md

  Predict script in examples/dede_integration

-The script create a video service and  run predict as quick as possible 1000 time.
+The script create a video service and  run predict as quick as possible 1000 times.